KoljaB/stream2sentence/README.md

 - `context_size`: Context size for sentence detection.
   This controls how much context is looked at to detect sentence boundaries.
 It determines the number of characters around a potential delimiter (like a period) that are considered when detecting sentence boundaries.
 A larger context size allows more reliable sentence boundary detection, but requires buffering more characters before emitting a sentence.
-  Default is 10 characters.
+  Default is 12 characters.
 Increasing this can help detect sentences more accurately, at the cost of added latency.

 - `minimum_sentence_length`: Minimum length of a sentence to be detected.
   Specifies the minimum number of characters a chunk of text should have before it's considered a potential sentence.
 This ensures that very short sequences of characters are not mistakenly identified as sentences.Shorter fragments are ignored and kept in the buffer.
-  Default is 8 characters.
+  Default is 10 characters.
 Increasing this avoids emitting very short sentence fragments, at the cost of potentially missing some sentences.

+- `minimum_first_fragment_length`: The minimum number of characters required for the first sentence fragment before yielding.
+  This parameter sets a threshold for the length of the initial fragment of text that the function will yield as a sentence.
+If the first chunk of text does not meet this length requirement, it will be buffered until additional text is received to meet or exceed this threshold.
+This is important for ensuring the first output is long enough, e.g. to ensure a quality synthesis for text-to-speech applications.
+  Default is 10 characters.
+Set this according to the needs of the application, balancing between the immediacy of output and the completeness of the text fragment.

 - `quick_yield_single_sentence_fragment`: Yield a sentence fragment quickly for real-time applications.
   When set to True, this option allows the function to quickly yield a sentence fragment as soon as it identifies a potential sentence delimiter, without waiting for further context.
 This is useful for applications like real-time speech synthesis where there's a need for immediate feedback even if the entire sentence isn't complete.
   Default is False.
 Set to True for faster but potentially less accurate sentence yields.